jiritobolka/gooddata.github.com/gooddata-cl/cli-commands.md

 - username   - SFDC username
 - password   - SFDC password
 - token      - SFDC security token (you may append the security token to the password instead using this parameter)
-- partnerId  - SFDC client ID (partner token) that allows extended access to the SalesForce API
+- partnerId  - SFDC client ID (partner token) that allows extended access to the Salesforce API

-`UseSfdc(configFile="...", query="...", username="...", password="...", token="...");` - load SalesForce data file using config file describing the file structure, must call `CreateProject` or `OpenProject` before
+`UseSfdc(configFile="...", query="...", username="...", password="...", token="...");` - load Salesforce data file using config file describing the file structure, must call `CreateProject` or `OpenProject` before
 - configFile - path to configuration file (will be overwritten)
 - query      - SOQL query (e.g. "SELECT Id, Name FROM Account"), see http://www.salesforce.com/us/developer/docs/api/Content/data_model.htm
 - username   - SFDC username
 - password   - SFDC password
 - token      - SFDC security token (you may append the security token to the password instead using this parameter)
-- partnerId  - SFDC client ID (partner token) that allows extended access to the SalesForce API
+- partnerId  - SFDC client ID (partner token) that allows extended access to the Salesforce API

 MS CRM 2011 Online Connector Commands: